-The classical nature motifs used as architectural ornament: acanthus, oak, laurel leaves, fruit-and-flower garlands represent a long tradition honoring the relationship between civilization and nature.
-Human beings inherently crave the comfort of civilization and the vitality of nature.
-The combination of nature, sculpture and architecture is our cultural DNA.
+The classical nature motifs used as architectural ornament: acanthus, oak, laurel leaves, fruit-and-flower garlands, represent centuries of tradition honoring the relationship between civilization and nature.
+We inherently crave the comfort of civilization and the vitality of nature.
+The combination of nature, sculpture and architecture is part of our cultural heritage.
+My art continues the classical tradition in a dialog between the living Earth and the built environment.

 Drawing and Sculpture at California State University,